 So for finding first cousins, with only two children per couple, a family tree of fourteen people is adequate to find all relatives.
 They are highlighted in yellow.
 To find second cousins, you need a family tree of fifty people to find all relatives.
 Thos numbers are highlighted in orange and yellow.
 Do see where this is going?
 It’s not going to be pretty.
 To find third cousins you need a family tree of 186 people.
 Those are the numbers in blue, orange and yellow.
 I can make a larger table, but it will not all fit here.

 Now, modern families are relatively small, 2 or 3 children per couple.
-Go back four or five generations, and eight to ten children per couple was not uncommon.
+Go back three or four generations, and eight to ten children per couple was not uncommon.
 Not all of the children survived to child-bearing age, and not all who did had children, but these numbers get very big very fast.

 How Reliable Are the DNA Estimates?

 It depends.
-If you have Ashkenazi Jewish (AJ) ancestry … not very much beyond the second generation.
-Ashkenazi Jews historically have been an endogamous population.
-It was very unusual to marry outside the faith, and those who did were shunned from the community.
+If you have Ashkenazi Jewish (AJ) ancestry, those estimates become unreliable beyond “first cousins.”
+This is becaus of endogamy.
+It was very unusual to marry outside the faith.
 People did not travel very far as they do now.
 The movement of Jews was also severely limited by where they were allowed to live and travel.
 As a result, the community of available spouses was very small.
 It was inevitable that blood relatives would inter-marry.
 All efforts were made to avoid marrying closer than second cousins to reduce deleterious genetic effects.
 However any intermarriage in an earlier generation completely mangles the statistical models that are used to estimate how closely two persons are related based on matching DNA segments.
 If your testing service says “2nd to 3rd cousin” you need to be thinking “4th to 5th cousin and maybe also a 6th cousin thrown in there.”

 My DNA is 98.6% AJ, based on the models used by 23andMe, and nearly 100% according to AncestryDNA‘s model.
+In the 1% to 2% ranges, you should consider most things in DNA for ancestry “noise” and ignore it.
 If you have a DNA match to one of the kits I manage, you are matching AJ DNA.
 That means that we are already farther apart than you have been led to believe.

 Here is a very good article about the problem: “No, You Don’t Really Have 7,900 4th Cousins: Some DNA Basics for Those With Jewish Heritage” by Jennifer Mendelsohn.
 She explains it much better than I can.